Skip ahead to a section:

 Doors Open In Person at 5:30 PM CT, Show Begins at 6:00 PM CT

-2nd Story will proudly present a special performance of first-person stories that examine our individual understanding of democratic values, how we put democracy into practice, and what we can do to activate democracy as part of our everyday lives.
+2nd Story will proudly present All that Glows: A Night of Storytelling on Democracy.
+This special performance of first-person stories by Martinique Hallerduff, Lynnette Li, and Connie Shirakawa – and emceed by Amanda Delheimer – will examine our individual understanding of democratic values, how we put democracy into practice, and what we can do to activate democracy as part of our everyday lives.
 The stories presented will reflect a wide range of perspectives, and will be hybrid, allowing for both in-person and virtual participation.
-Learn more and RSVP here.

 We the People: A Conversation on Democracy